dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 - Org Unit : CHW Mahosot

-To make sure you get a specific record you need to Select Local Case ID and select the following ID to be used as a filter, as shown in the screenshot.
+To make sure you get a specific record you need to Select Local Case ID and enter the ID (ID-5353942) to be used as a filter, as shown in the screenshot.

 ![](resources/images/linelist/image3.png)